OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/ea.md

 * Following types of custom fields are supported as text type: `AddinBroadcast`, `Custom`, `ImageRef`.

-* When Enterprise Architect is the target system and Diagram entity is being synchronized, **Notes** field will be used to set few details that are required for `OpsHub Integration Manager`'s internal use.
+* When Enterprise Architect is the target system and Diagram entity is being synchronized, **Notes** field will be used to set few details that are required for `{{ spaceName }}`'s internal use.
   In case that field is mapped in the field mapping, then this value is appended to the value that is available after synchronization.
   As this field contains the value which is used for synchronization purpose, it is strongly recommended to **not touch/change** the content of this section of the Notes.
 Rest of the content can be modified as per the need.
   Here is a sample of the value which will be appended: